Chile: Market Profile

 Major Economic Indicators

-- The inflows of foreign direct investment (FDI) to Chile exceeded US$15.8 billion in 2015, with China contributing US$6.9 million.
-As of the end of 2015, China’s total stock of FDI to Chile topped US$204 million, up from US$10.8 million in 2006.
-Hong Kong, holding an FDI stock of US$1.3 billion as of end-2015, was the 2nd largest Asian investor in Chile, after only Japan.
+- The inflows of foreign direct investment (FDI) to Chile exceeded US$11.3 billion in 2016, with China contributing US$217 million.
+As of the end of 2016, China’s total stock of FDI to Chile topped US$403 million, up from US$57 million in 2007.
+Hong Kong, holding an FDI stock of US$1.3 billion in passive investment as of end-2015, was the 2nd largest Asian investor in Chile, after only Japan.

 - As an important step in accommodating greater synergies, Hong Kong signed a free trade agreement with Chile on 7 September 2012, which entered into force on 9 October 2014.
 Moreover, Hong Kong and Chile signed on 18 November 2016 an Investment Promotion and Protection Agreement (IPPA) – an Investment Agreement under the free trade agreement between Hong Kong, China and Chile – which is now pending entry into force.

-- Hong Kong’s total exports to Chile fell by 10% to US$328 million in the first seven months of 2017, while its imports from Chile slid by 14% to US$528 million.
+- Hong Kong’s total exports to Chile fell by 9% to US$492 million in the first ten months of 2017, while its imports from Chile slid by 12% to US$566 million.

 Current Economic Situation

-Stronger commodity prices and the resulting revival in investment in the mining sector have underpinned the economic growth of the Chilean economy, leading to better consumer confidence and investment sentiment.
-Also, the positive effects of consistent stimuli from the government on infrastructure and healthcare are continuing to sink in and hence give economic growth a sustained boost.
-In all, the Chilean economy is expected to post a 1.7% growth this year, before accelerating to 2.3% in 2018.
+Stronger commodity prices and the resulting revival in investment in the mining sector, together with a stronger export sector, have underpinned the economic growth of the Chilean economy, leading to better consumer confidence and investment sentiment.
+Also, the more accommodative monetary policy and consistent fiscal stimulus on infrastructure and healthcare would further fuel the economic rebound.
+Furthermore, former President Sebastian Pinera’s resounding victory in the latest presidential election is set to send positive signal to the financial markets and international businesses and give Chile’s economic growth a sustained boost.
+In all, the Chilean economy is forecasted to post a faster growth of 2.5% in 2018, following an estimated expansion of 1.4% in 2017.